 Vera’s Board provides direction and oversight to keep Vera legal and solvent.
 Board meetings happen at 6pm in the Vera conference room on the last Monday of every month (there is no Board meeting August, November and December).

-- Brea Dunn: Former Vera Member
+- Brea Dunn: Former Vera Member, Co-chair of Gallery Committee

 - Michael Compton: Executive Director at The Recording Academy Pacific Northwest Chapter